GOOD: Towards Domain Generalized Orientated Object Detection: Introduction

 Our contribution can be summarized as below. \begin{itemize} \item We make an early exploration to the task of learning domain generalized oriented object detectors.
-A generalized oriented object detector, dubbed as GOOD, is proposed. \item With CLIP-driven style hallucination, we propose a rotation-aware consistency (RAC) and a style consistency (SEC) learning to represent generalized oriented objects. \item The proposed GOOD significantly outperforms existing state-of-the-art oriented object detectors on a variety of generalization settings, by up to 3.29\% mAP on DOTA and 3.08\% on SODA. \end{itemize}
+The evaluation protocols of this task are accordingly established. \item A generalized oriented object detector, dubbed as GOOD, is proposed.
+With CLIP-driven style hallucination, it consists of a rotation-aware consistency (RAC) and a style consistency (SEC) learning to represent generalized oriented objects. \item The proposed RAC is innovative to constrain the both horizontal and rotated regions of interest (HRoIs and RRoIs).
+Technically, the pre- and post- hallucinated HRoIs and RRoIs that have the most similar orientation information is aligned, while the rest are pushed as apart as possible. \item The proposed GOOD significantly outperforms existing state-of-the-art oriented object detectors on a variety of generalization settings, by up to 3.29\% mAP on DOTA and 3.08\% on SODA. \end{itemize}

+The remainder of this paper is organized as follows.
+In Section~\ref{sec2}, related work is provided.
+In Section~\ref{sec3}, the proposed method is demonstrated.
+In Section~\ref{sec4}, we report and discuss the experiments on three aerial image scene classification benchmarks.
+Finally in Section~\ref{sec5}, the conclusion is drawn.